forcedotcom/salesforce-commerce-intelligence-jdbc/README.md

 In your SQL editor, use the JDBC URL format and provide the necessary credentials to establish a connection.
 The driver handles the authentication and connection setup using the provided properties.

-By following these steps and configurations, you should be able to connect to your CIP data warehouse seamlessly.
+By following these steps and configurations, you should be able to connect to CIP data warehouse seamlessly.